Dental Billing And Collection Service

 Verify Procedures that are Not Sent to Insurance

 We are here to help ensure that your insurance claims get the attention they deserve.
 Our platform is designed with you in mind, and we want nothing more than for it to be used efficiently.

 Primary & Secondary Claims

 When patients’ files are incomplete, their claims often get denied after thirty days.
-That’s because most offices have two or three issues like this weekly!
-The dental billing specialists who use the EZDDS platform will contact your clients and ask for any missing information to complete the patient file so you can be sure they receive payment as quickly as possible – without delays caused by mistakes made in submitting forms related directly back at home base.
+That’s because most offices have two or three issues like this every week!
+The dental billing specialists who use the EZDDS platform will contact your clients and ask for any missing information to complete the patient file, so you can be sure they receive payment as quickly as possible – without delays caused by mistakes made in submitting forms related directly back at home base.
 We also send daily emails summarizing anything reported during everyday work hours; these alerts help ensure 100% accuracy when processing payments.

 Gathered Missing Information

 You may not know it, but patient files are often incomplete.
 This can lead to a denial of your claim after thirty days and cause an issue with getting paid as soon as possible- especially if caught before being sent out.
 Our software helps you identify these errors, so they no longer go unnoticed; we’ll email our daily summary about what’s being done to solve collection problems.